 I’ve represented cities, counties, towns and other local governments throughout North Carolina to solve their project financing problems.
 I’ve also worked on a wide variety of innovative economic development projects that involve local government financial transactions, including working on agreements for multi-jurisdictional industrial parks and for a variety of public-private partnerships.

 I’m proud to be a lawyer, but I appreciate being told that I’m “not stuffy like those other bond lawyers.” and that I’m good at explaining things the way folks can understand.
 I have over 30 years of experience in this field, but I’m always looking for ways to do things better, and always up for trying something new.

-I live in Chapel Hill with my wife, our two dogs (a border collie mix named Duncan and a big brown dog named Zippy), and however many of our four children happen to be at home at the time.
+I live in Chapel Hill with my wife, our two dogs (a border collie mix named Duncan and a big brown dog named Zippy), and however many of our four children happen to be breezing through at the time.
 I root for the Tar Heels, Yankees and Manchester United.

 - University of North Carolina at Chapel Hill, JD 1985

 - Cornell University, BA 1982